AAS97/MAP583-DeepLearning/README.md

 # MAP583-DeepLearning
 Git for a team project on crowd counting

-Link to the dataset : http://www.robots.ox.ac.uk/~vgg/research/counting/cells.zip
+Link to the dataset : http://www.robots.ox.ac.uk/~vgg/research/counting/cells.zip <\b>
 Link to perfect Repo : https://github.com/abursuc/dldiy-gtsrb

 To do :